rakeshsonu1989/LSEG-Task/README.md

 pip install openpyxl

-# Install required libariries for runnign the function
+# Install required libraries for  the function
 Install these libraries using pip:

 bash